1/19

 Incidental versus integral emotions

-Loewenstein and Lerner (2002) defined Integral affect as affective influences (emotions) that are directly related to the object or situation being considered.
-The feelings that arise from the decision or judgment itself.
-(E.g., Feeling anxious when considering asking for a promotion).
-Incidental affect is affect unrelated to a judgment or decision, such as mood.
+Integral emotions are emotions that are directly related to the object or situation being considered.
+They are the feelings that arise from the decision or judgment itself.
+For example, feeling anxious when considering asking for a promotion.
+Incidental emotions are unrelated to a judgment or decision.
+These emotions are elicited by other factors, such as mood, unrelated events, or environmental cues.
+For example, a person in a good mood from sunny weather may feel more positive about unrelated situations, such as donating to charity.

 Serotonin Deficiency Hypothesis

-The serotonin deficiency hypothesis in relation to aggression, specifically described by Bear and colleagues (2016), explains how reduced turnover rates in the synthesis, release, and resynthesis of serotonin might be responsible for more aggressive behaviors.
+According to Bear and colleagues, The serotonin deficiency hypothesis explains how reduced turnover rates in the synthesis, release, and resynthesis of serotonin might be responsible for more aggressive behaviors.
 This has been shown in male rodents in which regardless of the level of serotonin they have, physical isolation results in poor serotonin turnover and thus leads to aggression.
 This has additionally been shown in mice who, when serotonin synthesis is blocked, become aggressive and attack other mice more frequently as well as primates who, when serotonin activity was blocked, became more aggressive.
 However, Bear and colleagues (2016) emphasize that while evidence supports this correlated process, that actual neurobiological process are likely much more complicated.

 Allostasis and Interoception